JackWink/Weather/README.md

-#Weather
+#Weatherpy

 [![Build Status](https://travis-ci.org/JackWink/Weather.svg?branch=master)](https://travis-ci.org/JackWink/Weather)

-Weather is a small command line python script to grab the current weather and/or weather forcast from weather underground and display it nicely in the terminal.
+weatherpy is a small command line python script to grab the current weather and/or weather forcast from weather underground and display it nicely in the terminal.

 ##Usage